How can I set up my own instance of the Overpass API to be able to execute an arbitrary number of requests?

 in their entirety and only together.

 In contrast to the comparably little size of the software installation, the OpenStreetMap data is big.
-All data worldwide need also with only the geodata and only the current one already 150 GB (as of 2022).
-Together with all the attic data 360 GB are needed.
+All data worldwide need also with only the geodata and only the current one already 350 GB to 400 GB (as of 2023).
+Together with all the attic data 800 GB to 1 TB are needed.

 The data can be copied from a public accessible, daily updated snapshot of the database.
 This action is called cloning: